hivesolutions/netius/readme.md

 python -m netius.sh.rsa private_to_public private.key public.pub
 ```

-DKIM is an infra-structure for signing SMTP based message and provides a way to avoid unwanted
+DKIM is an infra-structure for signing SMTP based messages which provides a way to avoid unwanted
-SPAM tagging, netius provides a series of utilities for processing of DKIM, these are some
+SPAM tagging.
+Netius provides a series of utilities for DKIM processing, here are some examples:
-examples of DKIM bash usage:

 ```bash
 python -m netius.sh.dkim generate hive.pt
 python -m netius.sh.dkim sign hello.mail dkim.key 20140327175143 hive.pt
 ```

-To be able to generate a password protected by a cryptographic hash and that is meant to be used
+To generate a password protected by a cryptographic hash to be used with the netius
-under the netius authentication/authorization infra-structure use:
+authentication/authorization infra-structure use:

 ```bash
 python -m netius.sh.auth generate your_password